Aug 8, 2020 | Uncategorized

-Disclaimer: This is specifically a “problem” ionos (previously 1&1) and WordPress – although I imaging the same issue could happen on most CMS including Joomla, Drupal etc. and most shared hosting providers – this is about my experience with WordPress, and when I Googled some answers, there was little to no information available to help me.
+Disclaimer: This is specifically a “problem” Ionos (previously 1&1) and WordPress – although I imagine the same issue could happen on most CMS, including Joomla, Drupal, etc. and most shared hosting providers – this is about my experience with WordPress, and when I Googled some answers, there was little to no information available to help me.
 So I made this…

 Intro

-I recently discovered IonCube Loader, as I had never had the need to use it before.
-While it seemed (and was) pretty straight forward to install and setup on my hosting provider – there were still a few problems.
+I recently discovered IonCube Loader because I had never needed to use it before.
+While it seemed (and was) pretty straightforward to install and set up on my hosting provider, there were still a few problems.

-These problems aren’t really anything to do with IonCube itself, or the developer of the software that needed IonCube, but the host itself.
+These problems have nothing to do with IonCube itself or the developer of the software that needed IonCube, but with the host itself.

-Now, IonCube Loader can be installed on many hosts, and packages including dedicated, VPS, or even shared hosting.
-And for this endeavour, it was a shared host that I was installing to.
+Now, IonCube Loader can be installed on many hosts, including dedicated, VPS, and even shared hosting.
+And for this endeavour, it was a shared host that I was installing on.

-That isn’t actually prove to be as problematic as I thought it might be, but I soon realised that this particular host created a php.ini file in almost every directory that is created.
+That isn’t actually proving to be as problematic as I thought it might be, but I soon realised that this particular host created a php.ini file in almost every directory that is created.

-When we install IonCube, it will add some information to the php.ini file that it need to tell it that it is installed.
+When we install IonCube, it will add some information to the php.ini file that it needs to tell it that it is installed.

 Wait… am I getting ahead of myself?